Local Minimum Wage

 Frequently Asked Questions

 The Colorado Department of Employment and Labor (CDLE) creates a Colorado Overtime and Minimum Pay Standards (COMPS) Order Poster each year, which is available in English and Spanish (as well as other languages).
-Displaying the most up to date version of this poster in English and Spanish meets the requirements of Boulder County’s ordinance.
+Displaying the most up-to-date version of this poster in English and Spanish meets the requirements of Boulder County’s local minimum wage ordinance.

 As outlined in the ordinance, every employer must post the notice in English and Spanish in a prominent place that is easily accessible to all employees.
 If display of a physical notice is not feasible, including the situation when an employee does not have a regular workplace or job site, employers must provide the required information on an individual basis, in an employee’s primary language, in paper or electronic form that is reasonably conspicuous and accessible.

-If employees are already being paid $15.69/hour or higher no action is needed by the employer except to display a notice of the local minimum wage (as required by the county ordinance).
+If employees are already being paid the Boulder County local minimum wage or higher, no action is needed by the employer except to display a notice of the local minimum wage (as required by the county ordinance).

 Contact Us